 Another one for people who aren’t keen on the in-person approach, O.School is a live-streaming platform anyone can watch.
 It features sex ed classes from some of the most well-respected educators in the business who discuss everything from pegging and porn to masturbation and communication.
 Workshops are completely free (although participants have an option to tip) and viewers can jump in to ask questions live.
 In addition to streamed classes, visitors can also read news, trending topics, and cheat sheets written by coaches and doctors.
 Check the schedule for upcoming streams and mark your calendar for classes that look interesting.

 Sh!, a London-based sex toy emporium, hosts events covering everthing from bondage to dirty talk.
-Its monthly Orgasmic!
-A Guide To Female Pleasure event is women-only, fully clothed and all about clitorises and climaxing.
+It’s monthly Orgasmic!
+A Guide To Female Pleasure event is a fully-clothed female masturbation class, all about clitorises and climaxing.
 Attendees will be taken on a tour of orgasmic delights, including how to locate the elusive G-spot, plus tips on techniques and toys.
 Tickets cost around $45, and for that you’ll get refreshments (usually bubbly and nibbles) and a one-and-a-half-hour class that includes a talk and a Q&A session, followed by mingling and and shopping discounts.

 This Sydney-based team hosts a range of events ranging from yoga to self-love classes, but it’s the tantric workshop that focuses specifically on sex.
 Over the course of two days, attendees learn about different techniques, including how to improve communication and intimacy, how to last longer and how to have different types of orgasm.
 Classes are mixed gender and LGBTQ+ friendly, and there’s no nudity or genital touching.
 You’ll be given a workbook full of tips and information for you to try out in the privacy of your own home.